NextCenturyCorporation/MCS/python_api/API.md

 Your current pose.
 Either "LIE", "CRAWL", "SQUAT", or "STAND".

+### position : dict

+The "x", "y", and "z" position of the agent in the scene.

 ### return_status : string

 The return status from your last action.

+### rotation : float

+The rotation angle in degrees for the agent.

 ### step_number : integer